coderdojo-linz/coderdojo-workshop-planner/README.md

 Before this glorious project, all the meetings had to be organized manually.
 It was a lot of work, because to create workshops, the admin/ mentors had to follow these steps:

-+ Workshop info were written in a markdown in "date folder" (more info below)
++ Workshop info were written in markdowns in "date folders" (more info below)
 + These info were manually transfered to a MongoDB database
-+ Zoom meetings had to be created
++ Zoom meetings had to be created/ updated
 + The info had to be displayed at the CoderDojo website
++ Newsletters had to be sent out -> the data had to be transfered manually
++ Mentor got emails with their workshop info and Zoom meeting URL/user/hostkey -> the data had to be transfered manually

 If one mentor wanted to change something about their workshop, all these steps had to be repeated.
-It costed a lot of hard work and nerves.
+It costed a lot of hard work/time and nerves.

 > ### What does the CoderDojo Workshop Planer do?